 - 5.1.1.
-Signed and sealed construction plans and drainage calculations shall be prepared by an engineer and submitted to the public worksengineering services department under the Nassau County Development Review Process procedures to demonstrate compliance with this ordinance. - 5.1.2.
-The public worksengineering services department shall establish checklists relating to the contents of development review submittals.
+Signed and sealed construction plans and drainage calculations shall be prepared by an engineer and submitted to the Engineering Services department under the Nassau County Development Review Process procedures to demonstrate compliance with this ordinance. - 5.1.2.
+The Engineering Services department shall establish checklists relating to the contents of development review submittals.
 The checklists shall establish minimum requirements for the contents of construction plans and design documents to assure requirements herein have been met.
 Nassau County Standard Details shall be established and may be amended by a resolution of the Nassau County Board of County Commissioners.

-Additional information may be requested if the public worksengineering services department believes the information is reasonably necessary for support of the drainage analysis including maps, charts, graphs, tables, photographs, narrative descriptions, calculations, explanations, and citations to supporting references as appropriate to communicate the required information for responsible evaluation of the site.
+Additional information may be requested if the Engineering Services department believes the information is reasonably necessary for support of the drainage analysis including maps, charts, graphs, tables, photographs, narrative descriptions, calculations, explanations, and citations to supporting references as appropriate to communicate the required information for responsible evaluation of the site.